mabird/Getting-and-Cleaning-Data-Course-Project/README.md

 This repository contains the files for the final assignment of the Coursera course Getting and Cleaning Data.

-The original data for the assignment can be found here:
+The original data for the assignment (described below) can be found here:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The data set is described below

-In addition to these original files, following files are included:
+The repository includes the following files:
 ======================================

 - full_data_means_sd.txt: contains the means and standard deviation values of the original values from the above data set